White Tea Shot vs Green Tea Shot

 White Tea Shot vs Green Tea Shot Ingredients

-As we mentioned, making a white tea shot or green tea shot isn’t as self explanatory as you may think.
+Making a white tea shot or green tea shot isn’t as self explanatory as you may think.
 In fact, neither of these drinks contain any tea at all!

 How to Make a White Tea Shot